soothing35/cryoEM_annealling/README.md

 3. ManifoldEM

 Several files here were modified from programe package "ManifoldEM" to fit our individual demands (Source link: https://github.com/GMashayekhi/ManifoldEM_Matlab).
-The path of modified files are identical with ManfifoldEM.
+The path of modified files are identical with ManifoldEM.

 ManifoldEM is used to canculate free-energy landscape of biological molecules and was established by A. Ourmazd's research group at at the University of Wisconsin Milwaukee (UWM) (https://sites.uwm.edu/ourmazd/).
 The underlying methodology with application to different experimental datasets is described in the following publications.